The Tiny Detail You Probably Missed In Beyoncé's Adidas-Themed Instagram

 We knew Beyoncé's nail game was strong, but we never expected her to bring actual game — like the sports variety — to her nail art.
 The Homecoming artist just stepped out with a logo manicure that's perfectly on-brand from a business perspective: fresh, white almond tips, stamped with the iconic black Adidas insignia.

 In a recent Instagram video, Beyoncé posted a mirror-selfie from her hair and makeup chair.
 The clip shows a super-zoom of Bey's poreless skin, pink glitter eyelids, a toothbrush laying her baby hairs, and the piéce de résistance: Adidas nails.
-The caption of the post is insanely cryptic — an 89-letter word scramble — but Bey's chic and sporty glam speaks for itself.
+The caption of the post is on-brand cryptic — seemingly a run-on of the last few lines of her new song 7/11 — but Bey's chic and sporty glam speaks for itself.

 Advertisement